gavinlyonsrepo/TM1638plus/README.md

 **Model 3 Library Functions and example files**

-The code is largely the same as model 1 and there is one unique model 3 example file. setLED and setLEDs functions behaviour is only difference in code base between 1 and 3.
+The code is largely the same as model 1 and there is one unique model 3 example file. setLED and setLEDs functions behaviour is the only difference in code base between 1 and 3.

 SetLED: The difference is when you call the setLED function you pass the following to get LEDs to change colour.